Congratulations! You’ve been tasked with writing a job description for a role you know nothing about.

 5. Perks and Benefits

-More companies did not included perks and benefits, but that isn’t to their advantage.
+Most companies chose not to include perks and benefits, but that isn’t to their advantage.

 Of the top performing job descriptions, 42.86% included information on perks and benefits, while 57.14% did not.